itprodavets/itprodavets/resume.en.md

 # Denis Kharchenko

-I am an experienced software developer and system integrator with extensive experience across various sectors, including financial services, IT, and government projects.
-My expertise lies in developing and implementing innovative solutions that optimize and enhance the efficiency of complex processes.
+Experienced software developer with extensive experience in the financial sector, IT, and government projects.
+Focused on developing and implementing solutions to optimize complex processes and improve business efficiency.

-Over the years, I have led numerous key projects, ranging from developing advanced smart container systems to automating complex tax reporting processes and creating comprehensive information and analytical platforms.
-In these projects, my role was not only to provide reliable technical solutions but also to offer leadership and mentorship to development teams, fostering an environment for professional growth and innovation.

-My technical proficiency covers a wide range of programming languages and frameworks, particularly C# and .NET, as well as extensive experience with database management systems like MS SQL and PostgreSQL.
-I successfully utilize advanced frontend and backend technologies, including Vue.js, Angular, and React.

-I enjoy tackling complex technical challenges and continuously explore new technologies and methodologies to improve my work.
-I strive to apply my skills and experience to new and challenging projects, contributing to teams that pursue innovation and excellence in technology.
+Key Achievements:
+- Increased efficiency in tax reporting processes.
+- Developed advanced smart container systems, reducing processing time.
+- Created information and analytical platforms that improved decision-making.

+Professional Qualities:
+- Leadership and mentoring in developer teams.
+- Solving complex technical challenges.
+- Quickly adapting to new technologies and methodologies.
-I quickly learn new programming languages and technologies, allowing me to adapt to any project requirements and achieve high results in complex and large-scale tasks.
+- Easily learning new programming languages and technologies, allowing for adaptability to any project requirements and achieving high results in complex and large-scale tasks.

 [List of projects](/projects.en.md), that I have implemented in various positions at organizations..